givensuman/colorblind-theme/README.md

 ![Visual Studio Marketplace Downloads](https://img.shields.io/visual-studio-marketplace/d/GivenSuman.colorblind-theme)

-Color-blind friendly syntax highlighting for VSCode
+Colorblind friendly syntax highlighting for VSCode
 <br />
 <br />

 </div>

 A dark theme created with accessibility in mind.
-Designed to provide meaningful syntax highlighting for all types of developers, with a special focus on being friendly to color-blind individuals.
+Designed to provide meaningful syntax highlighting for all types of developers, with a special focus on being friendly to colorblind individuals.

 The theme is directly based on the work of [Paul Tol](https://personal.sron.nl/~pault/) in data visualization accessibility.